BA-Computer-Science-Club-2023-2024/Android-Studio-Tutorials/1 - Project Setup.md

     The language of the build config file. (`Kotlin DSL (build.gradle.kts)` or `Groovy DSL (build.gradle)`)

     The `build.gradle` or `build.gradle.kts` file contains the app's config information including `applicationId`, `minSdk`, `targetSdk`, and more, which can be edited in `File -> Project Structure -> Modules -> Default Config`.
 The file is also where you edit and import dependencies.

+Finally, click `Finish`, and let the project automatically finish the setup process.